aseio6668/Myndra/docs/language_reference.md

 ## Language Philosophy

-Pomegranate is designed to be:
+Myndra is designed to be:

 - **Context-Aware**: Code adapts to execution environment
 - **Live and Dynamic**: Functions can be modified at runtime